-How Does A Dad’s Mood Affects Child
+How Does A Dad’s Mood Affects Child Development?

 In the United States, parents are often offered a program called Early Head Start to help families push their children in the right direction and prepare them for preschool and elementary school.
 The course is not for all families and is available only to qualified families (sometimes based on income, location or a parent or child health/developmental diagnosis).

 Researchers at Michigan State conducted a survey of the 730 families enrolled in Early Head Start in 17 states nationwide.
 They studied the impact of parental stress and mental issues on the child and study the intensity of the impact on the child’s cognitive and social development.
 The findings showed that a father’s parental stress level can negatively impact a child’s cognitive and language development of a toddler.

 The study also included the mother’s interactions with the child.
 It was found that a father who’s extensively stressed can delay his child’s development.
 Boys suffered a greater impact than girls.
 Researchers further found that a parent’s mental health had significant effects on their toddler’s behavior.
 Unresolved mental issues had a negative impact on the child so far as to changing the kid’s behavior.
 A father’s mental stress and health can alter a child’s social behavior as late as 5th grade.

 How Can A Dad Have A Positive Impact On The Child?

 The research has shown a clear connection between a father’s parental stress and mental health, and his child’s development.
 It is of primary concern for dads to control parental stress and seek support if they’re suffering from any mental issues.
 Here a few tips for all you dads who are undergoing parental stress or other problems.